rism-ch/onstage-texts/help.en.md

 * "browse": gives access to lists where the different indexes of the database are classified.
 Four indexes are available: composers, performers, places, series.

 Please note that some collections do not have a performer index.
 Try also with the full text search!
+The performers index, if available, also contains the names of the conductors.